20 (number)

 20 (twenty) is the natural number following 19 and preceding 21.
 A group of twenty units is sometimes referred to as a score.

 In mathematics

 Twenty is a composite number.
-It is also the smallest primitive abundant number.
+It is also the smallest primitive abundant number because all of its proper divisors are deficient.

 The Happy Family of sporadic groups is made up of twenty finite simple groups that are all subquotients of the friendly giant, the largest of twenty-six sporadic groups.

 Geometry

 An icosagon is a polygon with 20 edges.
 Bring's curve is a Riemann surface, whose fundamental polygon is a regular hyperbolic icosagon.

 Platonic solids

 An icosahedron has twenty triangular faces.

 The largest number of faces a Platonic solid can have is twenty faces, which make up a regular icosahedron.
 A dodecahedron, on the other hand, has twenty vertices, likewise the most a regular polyhedron can have.
-This is because the icosahedron and dodecahdron are duals of each other.
+This is because the icosahedron and dodecahedron are duals of each other.